Diamondbacks vs. Brewers Player Props Betting Odds

 |0

-- Walker heads into this game looking to extend his four-game hit streak.
-In his last five games he is hitting .400 with three doubles, two home runs, a walk and seven RBI.
+- Marte enters this game looking to extend his five-game hit streak.
+During his last five outings he is hitting .450 with a double, two home runs, three walks and eight RBI.

 |Opponent